desmondloh31/comp1531-Messaging-Platform-Frontend-Application/README.md

     </td>
   </tr>
   <tr>
-    <td><code>message/senddm/v1</code><br /><br />Send a message from authorisedUser to the DM specified by dmId.
+    <td><code>message/senddm/v1</code><br /><br />Send a message from authorised user to the DM specified by <code>dmId</code>.
 Note: Each message should have it's own unique ID, i.e. no messages should share an ID with another message, even if that other message is in a different channel or DM.</td>
     <td style="font-weight: bold; color: blue;">POST</td>
     <td><b>Body Parameters:</b><br /><code>{ token, dmId, message }</code><br /><br /><b>Return type if no error:</b><br /><code>{ messageId }</code></td>
     <td>